PerrierBouteille/Neuraibu/README.md

-# Twitch AI Overlay using ollama and Flask
+# Neuraibu - Twitch AI Overlay using ollama and Flask

 ## English